abinit/abinit/doc/tutorial/eph4mob.md

 the double-grid technique.
 In this case, a coarse mesh is used for the $\kk$-mesh and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh is used for the phonon absorption-emission terms.
-This technique helps to better capture these processes, while computing the matrix elements on a coarser mesh.
+This technique allows one to better capture these processes, while computing the matrix elements on a coarser mesh.
 The efficiency of this method depends on the polar divergence of the matrix elements: if this divergence is very difficult to capture numerically, the coarse $\qq$-mesh for the e-ph matrix elements will have to be dense.

-The double-grid technique requires a second WFK file, containing the eigenvalues on the dense mesh.
+The double-grid technique requires a second WFK file, containing the KS eigenvalues on the dense mesh.
 You can specify the path to the dense WFK file using [[getwfkfine_filepath]]:

 ```sh